NLRB Protects Facebook Posting

 The ALJ’s ruling was affirmed in August 2014 by the NLRB.
 According to their opinion, the fact that the discussion took place on social media did not lessen the protection for the employees.

 The NLRB also invalidated Triple Play’s social media policy banning “inappropriate discussions” about the employer, co-workers and management.
 According to the Board, this might inhibit employees from properly discussing terms and conditions of employment.

 According to the NLRB decision, “We agree with the judge that the discharges were unlawful.
 We also adopt the judge’s findings that the respondent violated the act by threatening employees with discharge for and interrogating employees about their Facebook activity, as well as by informing employees they were being discharged because of their Facebook activity.
 In addition, we adopt the judge’s finding that the Respondent unlawfully threatened legal action for engaging in that activity.”

 The decision should serve as a reminder of the dangerous nature of firing employees based on off-duty Facebook activity.
 Employees do not lose the protections of the NLRB when participating in protected concerted activity outside the workplace, including on social media.
 Also, the threshold for establishing protected concerted activity is low.
 According to the case, it can be triggered by merely clicking on Facebook’s “like” icon.

 To discuss a legal issue related to the National Labor Relations Act, please contact us online or call our offices at (561) 653-0008 to learn how we can help you.
-At Scott Wagner and Associates, P.A., our approachable and knowledgeable attorneys are dedicated to providing skilled legal representation for your unique situation.
+At Scott • Wagner and Associates., our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.